Amagash/nd00333_AZMLND_C2/starter_files/README.md

 ## Key Steps

 1. Authentication to the Azure account.
-The following steps were followed:
+The commands were run:
 ```bash
 az login
 az extension add -n azure-cli-ml